Minestrone Soup

 • Heat olive oil in large pot on medium heat.
 Add onion, carrots, and celery and cook until translucent, approximately 5 minutes.

-• Add zucchini, mushrooms, kale, and garlic and cook until they begin to soften, approximately 3 minutes.
+• Add zucchini, mushrooms, and spinach and cook until they begin to soften, approximately 3 minutes.

-• Add basil, oregano, salt, pepper, and flax seed (if using) to vegetables and stir.
-Let the spices saute for approximately 2 minutes, stirring occasionally.
+• Add garlic, basil, oregano, salt, pepper to vegetables and stir.
+Let the spices sauté for approximately 2 minutes, stirring occasionally.

-• Stir in the pasta and season with salt and pepper as needed.
+• Remove remaining cheese rind if used.
+Stir in the pasta and season with salt and pepper as needed.

 Notes